 BST believes that relationships are critical to its continuing success.
 BST's staff provide continuing skill and dedication in developing fruitful relationships in the community to support the work of Spear.
 Lovechurch provides invaluable support via the expertise and time of its staff and members, as well as donated office space.
-Lovechurch will provide donated training space when Spear moves from being presented online to being presented in person with effect from September 2021.
+Lovechurch has provided donated training space since Spear moved from being presented online during the Covid-19 pandemic to being presented in person with effect from September 2021.
 The generosity of BST's corporate and local authority partners, volunteers and individual donors is hugely appreciated, as well as their connections into job opportunities for the young people on the Spear programme.